lucasheld/ansible-uptime-kuma/README.md

     api_password: secret123
 ```

-For future requests you can either use these credentials directly or a login token that must be generated once.
+For future requests you can either use these credentials directly or a token that must be generated once.
-Frequent credential logins result in an earlier rate limit than token logins.
+The token usage is recommended because frequent logins lead to a rate limit.
 In this example we create a new monitor.

-Option 1: Create a monitor by using the login credentials directly:
+Option 1 (not recommended): Create a monitor by using the credentials directly:
 ```yaml
 - name: Login with credentials and create a monitor lucasheld.uptime_kuma.monitor: